This statement applies to content published on the www.avonandsomerset-pcc.gov.uk domain.

 Technical information about this website’s accessibility

-The OPCC are committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Office of the Police and Crime Commissioner for Avon and Somerset are committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-We are currently undertaking our initial accessibility audit and will list content below which does not comply with WCAG success criterion.
+We are currently undertaking additional accessibility audits and will list content below which does not comply with WCAG success criterion.

 How we tested this website

-This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA, and these tests have been carried out by a third-party testing tool.
+This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA, and these tests have been carried out on a sample of pages across the website.

 What we are doing to improve accessibility